ncsa/Swift-T-Variant-Calling/README.md

 - The realignment/recalibration stage produces a lot of errors or strange results?
 Solution: make sure you are preparing your reference and extra files (dbsnp, 1000G,...etc) according to the guidelines of section 2.2

+- Things that should be running in parallel appear to be running sequencially
+Solution: make sure you are setting the -n flag to a value at least one more than PROCPERNODE * PBSNODES, as this allocates MPI processes for Swift/T itself to run

 - The job is killed as soon as BWA is called?
 Solution: make sure there is no space in front of BWAMEMPARAMS